vongomben/radio-game/README.md

 Participants are given T1000E radios (or any Meshtastic radio?).
 Through the radios, they can communicate with each other and with the **game master** node, as well as with other users.

-Example: Mission #1 for group #1 is to take object #1 from the “man with the yellow hat”: they will have to find him using location tracking or simply by sight.
+**Example**: Mission #1 for group #1 is to take object #1 from the “man with the yellow hat”: they will have to find him using location tracking or simply by sight.
 The character will give them an object which, if taken to location #1, will allow them to move on to the next step.

 ## Group #1